percona/pmm/docs/using/backup.md

   - Creating logical PITR backups both locally and on S3.
 Restoring logical PITR backups from S3.

    For a detalied overview of the supported setups for MongoDB, check out the [Support matrix](../using/mongodb_limitations.md).

+**- MySQL database server (Technical Preview) with support for:**

+  - Creating and restoring physical backups
+  - Storing backups to Amazon S3

 ## Prerequisites